RSMadhuri66/avsdbgr_7nm/README.md

-# Simulation and Characterization of SBCM bandgap reference circuit for ASAP 7nm PDK
+t# Simulation and Characterization of SBCM bandgap reference circuit for ASAP 7nm PDK

 ## What is a bandgap Circuit?